cafekora/cafekora.github.io/pages/learn/notation.md

         <p>Simple tablature example: Kumbengo for the song Bani Le (bass notes only)</p>
 </div>

+(Note that the three representations above are of different versions of the same piece; they are not equivalent.)

 However, most musicians will learn by listening and memorizing, albeit possibly helped by a mobile phone or recording device.
 This method of careful listening, repetition and rote learning is common to nearly all folk musics and has several advantages.
 Learning by listening carefully to a teacher allows subtle phrasing and technique to be